aprilxyc/coding-interview-practice/README.md

 - Use ^ to flip bits (XOR operator)
 -  You can get the right by getting len(row) - left i.e. (832 Flipping An Image)
 - Law to find sum of 1, 2, 3, 4, 5.. n -> n * (n-1) / 2
+- Linked lists often you have to deal with the even and the odd case
+- Finding a missing number in an array - USE XOR

 #### Struggles with Recursion
 Just want to say that this [chapter](https://nostarch.com/download/samples/TLAP_ch6.pdf) really helped.